What happens if you are taken to court for money you owe

 What happens when a claim using the simple procedure is made against you

-When a claim is made against you, you'll receive a document from the court.
-It is called the Response Form.
+When a claim is made against you, you'll receive a document from the court called the Response Form.
 This usually comes by recorded delivery post or it may be delivered by a sheriff officer.

 On the Response Form, there will be brief details of the claim and how much the other person is claiming you owe them.
 The person taking action against you is called the Claimant.
 You are called the Respondent.
 There might be fuller details of the claim, either on the form itself or in a separate document attached.

-When you get the papers, you may need help to decide what to do.
 A solicitor can give you legal advice, but you'll have to pay for it and you won't get this money back even if you win the case.
 You could consult an experienced debt adviser at a Citizens Advice Bureau - where to get advice.
 You may have other debts as well as this one, so it might be best to get advice about all of your debts at the same time.
+More about getting help for debt.

 When you get the claim form, check how long you have to reply to the court.
 Look for a date called the last date for a response.
 You must have replied in writing to the court by that date.
 You can ask for a change to this date but you have to explain why you need it changed.
 For example, if you have some evidence that you do not owe the money but you are waiting for the evidence to be sent to you and you don't think you will receive it by that date, you can ask for a change of date on Form 3E .